mdditt2000/prometheus/README.md

         static_configs:
         - targets: ['192.168.200.92']
 ```
-Add BIGIP - TS job_name to the config-map.yaml so it applies the configuration Prometheus.yaml
+Add BIG-IP - TS job_name to the config-map.yaml so it applies the configuration Prometheus.yaml

 **Field description**

-* schema: How prometheus will connect to the polled deviceConfig
+* scheme: How prometheus will connect to the polled deviceConfig
 * tls_config: - Is where you  disable SSL certificate validation
-* metrics path:  - the path used to retrieve metrics from the BIGIP
+* metrics path:  - the path used to retrieve metrics from the BIG-IP
-* basic_auth: - credentials for Prometheus to authenticate to the BIGIP
+* basic_auth: - credentials for Prometheus to authenticate to the BIG-IP
 * static_configs: - Contains one or more targets for this prometheus job

-Check the targets Prometheus dashboard to make sure Prometheus is able to pull BIGIP
+Check the targets Prometheus dashboard to make sure Prometheus is able to pull BIG-IP

 ![Image of Target](https://github.com/mdditt2000/prometheus/blob/master/diagrams/2020-05-12_14-52-08.png)